Alejogb1/job-board/blog-data/how-can-incorrectly-predicted-images-be-returned.md

 id: "how-can-incorrectly-predicted-images-be-returned"
 ---

-Let's tackle this directly; the issue of handling misclassified images is a crucial one, especially in iterative model development.
-I recall a particularly challenging project involving a convolutional neural network (cnn) for medical image analysis where we absolutely had to pinpoint *why* certain images were being misclassified.
+directly; the issue of handling misclassified images is a crucial one, especially in iterative model development.
+I recall a particularly challenging project involving a convolutional neural network (cnn) for medical image analysis where we absolutely had to pinpoint _why_ certain images were being misclassified.
 It wasn’t enough to just see the aggregated metrics; we needed granular insights into the model's failings.

 The basic idea for returning these misclassified images is relatively simple: we compare the model's predictions to the ground truth labels and store the images where the predictions don't match.
 However, the implementation nuances can quickly become complex, especially when considering efficiency, scale, and the types of analysis you want to perform on these misclassified examples.